lnis-uofu/SOFA/README.md

 git clone https://github.com/LNIS-Projects/skywater-openfpga.git
 python3 SCRIPT/repo_setup.py --openfpga_root_path ${OPENFPGA_PROJECT_DIRECTORY}
 ```
+---

-* If you have openfpga repository cloned in the level of this project, you can simple call
+* If you have openfpga repository cloned at the same level of this project, you can simple call
 ```bash
   python3 SCRIPT/repo_setup.py
 ```

-Otherwise, you should provide full path for the --openfpga\root\_path
+Otherwise, you should provide full path using the option _--openfpga\_root\_path_

 ## Directory Organization